indexed-finance/docs/community/sigma.md

 ## Liquidity Mining

-Separate to the long-term liquidity mining proposal [currently being discussed by the DAO](https://forum.indexed.finance/t/proposal-update-ndx-emissions-schedule/639/), the Sigma committee has been granted 600,000 NDX tokens to allocate as staking rewards, in order to quickly get sufficient liquidity into an AMM so that we can both gauge the appetite for new indices and measure their performance as market-traded instruments
+Separate to the long-term liquidity mining proposal [currently being discussed by the DAO](https://forum.indexed.finance/t/proposal-update-ndx-emissions-schedule/639/), the Sigma committee has been granted 600,000 NDX tokens to allocate as staking rewards, in order to quickly get sufficient liquidity into an AMM so that we can both gauge the appetite for new indices and measure their performance as market-traded instruments.

 The amount of NDX allocated as rewards to newly created pools is left to the Sigma committee, and is impacted by predicted appeal, the number of tokens in the active pool (more tokens leads to more impermanent loss) and any initial liquidity commitments made by the proposer.